 Back upstairs, we learn the art of balancing flavours the way only Thais can.

 The pad thai is surprisingly light and fragrant, the papaya salad, fresh, vibrant and spicy, and the curries – we opt for a green and a red – are rich, complex and packed with flavour.

 As we sit down to enjoy the fruits of our labours, we realise that the tricks we’ve learnt today make a huge difference to flavour.
 Things like the rule-of-thumb 1:2 ratio for galangal and lemongrass and that the balance of sweet, sour, salt and spice come naturally to Thais.

 Sweetness often comes in the form of palm sugar (a different source to the environmental horror of palm oil by the way).
 Sour is from a variety of ingredients: galangal, lime and tamarind are common.
 Salt is more often than not from fish sauce, though shrimp paste or soy sauce is also up there.

 We leave the Market Experience kitchen feeling full and a step closer to understanding Thailand’s culture and its food.
 Two things so inherently fused that one can’t exist without the other.

-Market Experience, the Flower Market, Bangkok
+The Market Experience, the Flower Market, Bangkok

-From our four-hour private foraging and cooking class to a one-hour cook-and-eat option.
+The Market Experience offers a range of different classes and tours, from our four-hour private foraging and cooking class to a one-hour cook-and-eat option.
 They also run tours of the markets and flower arranging classes here.